taha-zerox/go-ethereum-tutorial/geth-PoS/README.md

 > - lighthouse --network gnosis: Gnosis chain.

 <mark>**Do we have any option for a private network?**</mark>
+No, but in order to reduce storage consumption we can use a light node instead of a full node.

 > Note:
 > Public endpoints: https://eth-clients.github.io/checkpoint-sync-endpoints/